-Calling all investors in NovoC - GuruFocus.com
+Calling All Investors in NovoC - GuruFocus.com

-NEW YORK, June 21, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR) and certain of its officers.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NovoCure Limited (“NovoCure” or the “Company”) (NASDAQ: NVCR) and certain of its officers.

 Class Definition: